From the Field

 • Tornadoes form when warm, moist air collides with cold, dry air, creating unstable atmospheric conditions.

 • Tornadoes can vary in size from just a few yards across to more than a mile wide.
-They can last for a few minutes to nearly an hour, although some may persist longer.
+They usually last for a few minutes to nearly an hour, although some may persist longer.

 • The central United States, known as Tornado Alley, is prone to frequent tornadoes due to its geography and climate.
 It spans from northern Texas to South Dakota, where supercell thunderstorms often produce destructive twisters.